-To make a successful claim through the civil courts, it must be shown that:
+To make a successful claim through the civil courts, your solicitor must prove that:

 - The MOD was negligent, and

-- Their negligence caused the Claimant's illness or injuries.
+- Their negligence caused your illness or injuries.

 In general, the MOD is subject to the same rules regarding health and safety as a civilian employer.
 If it can be proven that a specific health and safety rule has been breached, then negligence will almost always be assumed.
 In this scenario, normal rules for an accident in the workplace claim would apply.